unt-libraries/fauxdoc/README.md

 Just like Poetry, I prefer to isolate [tox](https://tox.wiki/en/latest/) within a virtual environment rather than installing it system wide.
 (What can I say, I have commitment issues.)

 The tox configuration for this project is in `pyproject.toml`.
-There, I have specified several test environments: flake8, pylint, and each of py37 through py310 using both the oldest possible dependencies and newest possible dependencies.
-That's a total of 10 environments.
-When you run tox, you can target a specific environment, target a specific list of environments, or run against all 10.
+There, I have specified several test environments: flake8, pylint, and each of py37 through py311 using both the oldest possible dependencies and newest possible dependencies.
+That's a total of 12 environments.
+When you run tox, you can target a specific environment, target a specific list of environments, or run against all 12.

 When tox runs, it automatically builds each virtual environment it needs, and then it runs whatever commands it needs within that environment (for linting, or testing, etc.).
 All you have to do is expose all the necessary Python binaries on the path, and tox will pick the correct one.
 And you can use pyenv to activate multiple Python versions at once in a way that tox recognizes — *any* of the base Python versions or virtualenvs you have installed via pyenv can serve as the basis for tox's environments.

 The added setup for this is relatively minimal.

 1. You do need to have an environment with tox installed.
-If you don't have one, create one — I always use the latest version of Python in a virtualenv (e.g., currently `tox-3.10.8`) — then activate it and do `python -m pip install tox`.
+If you don't have one, create one — e.g., `tox-3.10.8` — then activate it and do `python -m pip install tox`.
 (Nothing else.)
 2. Now, in your project repository root (for fauxdoc), create a file called `.python-version`.
-Add all of the Python versions you want to use, 3.7 to 3.10.
+Add all of the Python versions you want to use, 3.7 to 3.11.
 For 3.10, use your `tox-3.10.8`.
 This should look something like this:
     ```
     3.7.15
     3.8.15
     3.9.15
     tox-3.10.8
+    3.11.0
     ```
 4. Issue a `pyenv deactivate` command so that pyenv picks up what's in the file.
 (A manually-activated environment overrides anything set in a `.python-version` file.)
-5. At this point you should have all four environments active at once in that directory.
+5. At this point you should have all five environments active at once in that directory.
 You can issue commands that run using binaries from any of those versions, and they will run correctly.
 For commands that multiple environments share, like `python`, the one for the first Python version listed is what runs.
 In other words — if you run `python` or `python3.7` then you'll get a 3.7.15 shell.
 If you run `python3.9` you'll get the 3.9.15 shell.
 When you run `tox`, the tox in your `tox-3.10.8` environment will run.

 Run tox like this to run linters and all tests against all environments: